Advertisement

 Related Article: Nigerians should get Blood Pressure Device

 Nevertheless, he expressed worry about the increasing prices of medications used to manage this chronic condition, as it poses a significant risk to the benefits that could result from these efforts.
 He emphasized the importance of Healthcare Providers being mindful when selecting cost-effective yet reliable medications for managing hypertension.
 It is important to promote local Medicine producers over time and make universal health coverage a priority for all levels of government.
-Additionally, he urged the Private Sector, philanthropists, and religious groups to assist those in need by financing their medical care and setting up funds to help them access healthcare Insurance.
+Additionally, he urged the private sector, philanthropists, and religious groups to assist those in need by financing their medical care and setting up funds to help them access healthcare insurance.

 Disclaimer